 The king post truss with struts & queen posts is based on the popular king post truss design, but with the addition of two queen posts (pictured above).
-This truss is also very strong, and adaptable with regard to desired span and roof pitch.
-This arrangement is particularly good for longer truss spans (in excess of 24’ feet).
+This timber truss is also very strong, and adaptable with regard to desired span and roof pitch.
+This arrangement is particularly good for longer timber frame truss spans (in excess of 24’ feet).

 King Post Truss With Extra Bolsters

-The king post truss with extra bolsters builds on a favorite timber frame truss design with two added bolsters on the underside of the bottom horizontal chord for a heftier look.
+The king post truss with extra bolsters builds on a favorite timber truss design with two added bolsters on the underside of the bottom horizontal chord for a heftier look.
 These mirror image pieces added to the underside of the bottom chord can provide a stepped transition to the vertical wall plane.
 The bolsters can have a wide variety of decorative profiles cut into their visible ends.
 Twin metal straps can also be banded around both the bolster and the bottom chord for a craftsman detail.

 Arch Chord King Post Truss